 Creamy Jalapeno Corn

 • 2 limes, cut into wedges

-Remove the Corn from the Cob
+To Remove the Corn from the Cob

-Sauté the Onions and Peppers
+Sauté Onion and Peppers

-Add the Corn and Cream
+Add Corn and Cream

 Melt the Cheeses

-Add the cubed cream cheese to the skillet.
-Stir constantly until it melts down and creates a uniform sauce with the heavy cream.
+Once the heavy cream is simmering, add the cubed cream cheese to the skillet.
+Continuously stir the mixture until the cream cheese is melted and becomes one uniform sauce with the heavy cream.

+Creamy Jalapeno Corn